nawabahmadreshi/documentation/pages/features/content-sharing.md

 {% protip %}
 The [Influencers page](https://dashboard.branch.io/#/referrals/influencers) on the dashboard will show you who is driving the most new signups.
 {% endprotip %}

 {% elsif page.advanced %}

 ## Creating dynamic links without the share sheet

-If you've built your own share sheet and you want to just create a Branch link for an individual share message or have another use case, you can create deep links directly with the follow call:
+If you've built your own share sheet and you want to just create a Branch link for an individual share message or have another use case, you can create deep links directly with the following call:

 <!--- iOS -->
 {% if page.ios %}